Kristian3333/Kristian3333.github.io/_pages/teaching.md

 nav_order: 5
 ---

-•(January 2023) Eindhoven: Participation in ‘Hybrid Workshop on the Philosophy of Large Language Models’.
+• Hybrid Workshop on the Philosophy of Large Language Models (Eindhoven, 2023): The Understanding Test

 •SPSP 2022 (Gent): Evaluating Accident Causation Models in Engineering Science.